grezniczek/redcap_survey_auth/README.md

 When _username_, _email_, _fullname_, or _timestamp_ are defined, the corresponding data will be inserted into the specified fields when Allow writing is enabled (timestamp format will match the datetime format of the target field; time-only fields are not supported; the default date format is YMD).

 When a value for _success_ is defined, the field with the action tag will be set to this value when Allow writing is enabled; no additional mapping is required.
-If used, the field should likely be set to @READONLY/@READONLY-SURVEY or @HIDDEN-SURVEY.
+Use @READONLY/@READONLY-SURVEY or @HIDDEN-SURVEY to keep participants from editing the displayed authentication fields.
+With Allow writing enabled, the module also discards survey-request edits to the authentication fields it populated, including attempts to blank them.
+This preserves the values already saved at login; ordinary survey answers and staff data-entry edits are unaffected.

 ### Combining **@SURVEY-AUTH** with **@IF**